Dear US Math Recovery Council® Members:

-Megan received a B.F.A. in sculpture from Virginia Commonwealth University and an M.A. in Education from the University of New Mexico.
+She received her Bachelors and Masters in Elementary Education from the University of New Mexico.

-Dr. Kitchen earned his doctorate in Mathematics Education at the University of Wisconsin-Madison.
-He has a B.A. from the University of Colorado-Denver and an M.A. in Mathematics from the University of Montana.
+Dr. Thomas earned his doctorate in Mathematics Education, at the University of Cincinnati.
+He has a BA in Elementary Education from the University of Kentucky and a M.Ed. in educational leadership also from the University of Cincinnati.

 Amy is a math specialist, coach, and team leader for the School District of Cudahy in Wisconsin.
 She will be completing a mentoring/coaching certificate at Cardinal Stritch University in the spring.
 She is an Instructional Specialist in the Math/Science Education Research department of UW-Milwaukee and a district advisor and participant in the Core Math Partnership.
 Amy received her Math Recovery® Intervention Specialist certification in 2012 and became an AVMR Champion in 2013.
 She has trained multiple AVMR I and II courses within her district.

 Amy has a BA in elementary education with an emphasis in math and an MA in teaching from Cardinal Strich University.

 Deb has been a Math Recovery® Intervention Specialist since 2009.
 She is a math specialist for grades K through 4th at an independent Catholic School in Old Westbury, NY.
 She has received formal training as a Math Recovery® Intervention Specialist and completed AVMR Champion, and SNAP Facilitator Trainings.

 Deb has a M. ED. in Elementary Mathematics from Brooklyn College and a B.A. in Elementary Education from the State University of New York at Cortland.